 gmpy2is optional, but will considerably enhance the performance of

 mpyc.
 If you use the conda package and environment manager,

 pip install gmpy2can be used on Linux (first running

 apt install libmpc-devmay be necessary too), but on Windows, this may fail with compiler errors.
 Fortunately, ready-to-go Python wheels for

 gmpy2can be downloaded from Christoph Gohlke's excellent Unofficial Windows Binaries for Python Extension Packages webpage.
 Use, for example,

-demosdirectory to have a quick look at some demos.
-The more advanced demos
+demosdirectory to have a quick look at all pure Python demos.
+The demos

 cnnmnist.pyrequire Numpy, the demo